hackergrrl/art-of-readme/README.md

 indeed have a great deal of experience in writing [quality READMEs](http://search.cpan.org/~kane/Archive-Tar/lib/Archive/Tar.pm).
-CPAN is a wonderful resource that is worth reading through to learn more about a community that wrote consistently high-calibur documentation.
+CPAN is a wonderful resource that is worth reading through to learn more about a community that wrote consistently high-calibre documentation.

 ### No README?
 No abstraction